seancfoley/IPAddress/ipaddress.md

 The subnet formats allow you to specify ranges of values.
-However, if you wish to parse addresses in which values are delimited, then you can use the methods `parseDelimitedSegments(String)` and `countDelimitedAddresses(String)` in `IPAddressString`.
-The method `parseDelimitedSegments` will provide an iterator to traverse through the individual addresses.
+However, if you wish to parse addresses in which values are delimited, then you can use the methods `[Pp]arseDelimitedSegments` and `[Cc]ountDelimitedAddresses` of `IPAddressString`.
+The former method will provide an iterator to traverse through the individual addresses, while the latter will provide the number of iterated elements.

-For example, given `"1,2.3.4,5.6"` `parseDelimitedSegments` will iterate through `"1.3.4.6"`, `"1.3.5.6"`, `"2.3.4.6"` and `"2.3.5.6"`.
-You can then
-construct `IPAddressString` instances from those individual strings for parsing.
+For example, parsing the delimited segments of `"1,2.3.4,5.6"` will iterate through `"1.3.4.6"`, `"1.3.5.6"`, `"2.3.4.6"` and `"2.3.5.6"`.
+You can construct `IPAddressString` instances from each individual string.

 &#8203;

 #### Address or Host Name Validation Options

-Validation options allow you to restrict the allowed formats, whether you wish to support just IPv4 or IPv6, or whether you wish to support just single addresses, or whether you wish to allow different variants.
+Validation parameters allow you to restrict the permitted string formats, whether you wish to support just IPv4 or IPv6, or whether you wish to support just single addresses, or whether you wish to allow different address or subnet variants.

-For IP addresses, there is the class `IPAddressStringParameters` which can be passed into `IPAddressString`, and for host names there is the class `HostNameParameters` which can be passed into `HostName`.
+For IP addresses you can use `IPAddressStringParameters` with `IPAddressString`, and for host names you can use `HostNameParameters` with `HostName`.

-You constrict validation options using the appropriate builder classes that are nested classes in the options classes.
-Here is an example constructing host options along with nested address options within:
+Builders are used to construct.
+Here is an example constructing host options along with nested address options within the host options:
 ```java
 HostNameParameters HOST_OPTIONS_EXAMPLE = new HostNameParameters.Builder().
   allowEmpty().